deepakkarki/pru_serial/README.md

 Internally there will be a set of shared memory buffers.
 Data will be written into these buffers in a cyclic manner.
 One of the buffer will be reserved as the **control data buffer** which is used by the kernel **and** the PRU to share control data (over flow, read head, write head, etc).

+The driver will expose number of sysfs files, each corresponding to a channel number.